camptocamp/c2cgeoportal/doc/integrator/install_application.rst

     ScriptAlias /${vars:instanceid}/mapserv C:/path/to/ms4w/Apache/cgi-bin/mapserv.exe

-Buildout boostrap
+Buildout bootstrap
 ~~~~~~~~~~~~~~~~~

 The `Buildout <http://pypi.python.org/pypi/zc.buildout/1.5.2>`_ tool is used to
 build, install, and deploy c2cgeoportal applications.

-Prior to using Buildout, its ``boostrap.py`` script should be run at the root
+Prior to using Buildout, its ``bootstrap.py`` script should be run at the root
 of the application::

   $ python bootstrap.py --version 1.5.2 --distribute --download-base \